nikhil-mallik/uiKitDemo/README.md

   - **Search Bar**: Adds a `UISearchBar` to the table view headers for filtering country, state, and city names.
   - **Scroll Views**: Manages the layout and display of images in scroll views (`UserImageScrollViewController`).
   - **Image Gestures**: Provides full-screen image viewing with swipe, double-tap, and pinch-to-zoom gestures (`FullScreenImageViewControllers`).
+  - **Collection View Cell xib**: Custom cell designs for `CollectionViewCell` to display product images and other data.
+  - **Table View Cell xib**: Custom cell designs for `TableViewCell` to display detailed information in a structured format.
+  - **Custom Text Field**: CustomUITextField class prevents users from pasting text into certain text fields.
+  - **Loader Views**: LoaderViewHelper class provides methods to show and hide loading indicators on views and buttons.

 - **Data Binding**
   - **Event Handling**: The ViewModels use closures to handle events such as loading, data loaded, errors, and navigation.
 This allows for reactive updates to the UI based on the state of the data.